wwaihoe/Multimodal-RAG-Chat/README.md

 https://github.com/wwaihoe/RAG-Chat/assets/91514179/f2faf433-501b-471d-b5e3-b9ac086db65f

 ## Microservices Architecture
-The web application consists of 3 Docker containers which are run together using Docker Compose.
+The web application consists of 3 Docker containers which are run together using docker compose.
 Each of the services run on each container are loosely coupled and modular, with each service having a well-defined and focused scope and function.
-This ensures that the application is less prone to complete failure and allows updates to the application in the future to be more seamless.
+This ensures that the application is less prone to complete failure with the benefit of fault isolation, whereby a failure in one service would not bring down the entire application The independent deployments of the services also allows updates to the application in the future to be more seamless.
+Lastly, there is an added benefit of scalability as each service can be scaled up independently based on demand, allowing for more efficient use of resources.

 ### Docker Services (Containers)
 1. front-end